^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Under the action of certain factors, any neoplasm that has arisen in the body can take on a malignant form.
+Under the influence of certain factors, any neoplasm that has arisen in the body can take a malignant form.
 This also applies to intrauterine polypous growths.
-Most often they are diagnosed in older women (menopause, postmenopause).
+They are most often diagnosed in older women (menopause, postmenopause).

-Diagnosis of malignant endometrial polyps is carried out using histological examination.
-The tissues collected during the hysteroscopy are sent for analysis.
-According to the results of histology, such precancerous conditions can be identified:
+Diagnosis of malignant endometrial polyps is performed using histological examination.
+The tissues collected during hysteroscopy are sent for analysis.
+The following precancerous conditions can be identified based on the results of histology:

 • Adenomatous neoplasm.